temporalio/documentation/docs/concepts/what-is-a-data-converter.md

 Applications can create their own custom Data Converters to alter the format (for example using [MessagePack](https://msgpack.org/) instead of JSON) or add compression or encryption.

-To use a custom Data Converter, provide it to:
+To use a custom Data Converter, provide it in the following contexts:

 - The Client and Worker in the SDKs you use.
 - Temporal Web via [`tctl data-converter web`](/tctl/dataconverter/web) (for displaying decoded data in the Web UI).